 3.6.
 Has there been any external consultation on the policy to be given effect by this Bill, or on a draft of this Bill?
-NO The policy proposals and the Bill have not been publicly consulted on due to the sensitive nature of the issues the Bill seeks to address.
+NO This Bill forms a package with the Companies Office Registers Funding Validation Act 2022.
+These Bills have not been publicly consulted on due to the sensitive nature of the issues the Companies Office Registers Funding Validation Act 2022 addresses.